kebaldwi/ansible_lab_v1/LabGuide.md

       register: prior_config

 ```
-The second task is where we actually deploy our configuration template to our network device using the [cisco.ios.ios_config](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_config_module.html).
+The second task is where we actually deploy our configuration template to our network device using [cisco.ios.ios_config](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_config_module.html).
 As the name implies, the cisco.ios.ios_config module is used to modify the configuration on a Cisco IOS/IOS-XE device.
-Note that the **src** parameter allows us to reference the previously discussed Jinja2 template which contains the actual configuration we want to send.
+Note that the **src** parameter allows us to reference the previously discussed Jinja2 template which contains the configuration we want to send.

 The cisco.ios.ios_config module is powerful and flexible.
 The usage here is only one way of sending configuration to network devices.
 Please review the documentation linked above for more options and examples.